-The Irvine Spectrum Center offers shopping, dining, and entertainment as well as special events like outdoor movies and fitness sessions.
+The Irvine Spectrum Center offers shopping, dining, entertainment, and special events like outdoor movies and fitness sessions.
 Expect the big brand names stores as well as specialty shops.
 Choose from pretzels, chocolate, and ice cream, or relax at P.F.
 Chang’s, Brio Tuscan Grille, or California Pizza Kitchen (I mean, when in Cali …).

 There’s also a Ferris wheel, a carousel, a Regal movie theater, and an improv theater for your entertainment pleasure, putting it high on our list of fun things to do in Orange County.